hsanchez/hsanchez.github.io/_posts/2012-04-20-remove-duplicate-appicons-from-launchpad.md

   the trash.
 Lion OS will automatically remove all the icons in Launchpad related to that App.
 - Then, simply drag and drop the App from the trash back to the applications folder.
-You will notice now there is only icon for that App in your Launchpad.
+You will notice now there is only one icon for that App in your Launchpad.

 I am hoping Apple will solve this problem soon.